Boguchwała: History

-In the Middle Ages, the area of contemporary Boguchwała was located in western outskirts of Red Ruthenia, near the border with Lesser Poland.
-It frequently changed hands, to be finally annexed into the Kingdom of Poland, by King Kazimierz Wielki (1340).
+The area was included in the emerging Polish state by its first historic ruler Mieszko I in the 10th century.
+In 981 it was annexed from Poland by the Kievan Rus', and afterwards, in the High Middle Ages, it changed owners several times between Poland and the Rus', and even fell to the Mongol Empire in the mid-13th century, before it was reintegrated with Poland by King Casimir III the Great in 1340.
 Near Boguchwała, boundaries of three lands met: Sanok Land, Przemyśl Land, and Sandomierz Land, which was later changed into Sandomierz Voivodeship.
 Boguchwała itself was part of Sanok Land.

 In 1375, Roman Catholic Diocese of Przemyśl was established, covering the lands of Sanok and Przemyśl.
 Its creation spurred the influx of Polish settlers into the mostly abandoned Carpathian foothills.
 As a result, several parishes were established in local villages.
 In late 16th century, several villages near Boguchwała became property of Castellan of Sandomierz, Mikolaj Spytek Ligeza, who was the owner of Rzeszów.
 The time of relative growth and prosperity ended in 1624, when a Crimean Tatar raid resulted in burning of a number of villages, and deaths of thousands of residents.

 In the early 18th century, the Great Northern War brought widespread destruction to Boguchwała and its area.
 In 1702, Rzeszów and its vicinity was occupied by Swedish forces, which plundered the town.
 In 1704, Swedes were replaced by Saxon troops, which also robbed local residents.
 Further destruction was brought in 1715–16, during civil war known as Tarnogrod Confederation.